sbjoshi/sbjoshi.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am an Assistant Professor with the Department of CSE at IIT Hyderabad.
+I am an Engineer working with a Product Security group at a private company.
+All the information/views expressed here are my own and do not represent views of any of my past or current employer.